BrunoWingert/BrunoWingert/README.md

 - 🌱 I’m currently learning **HTML5 and CSS3**

+- 📚 I've a Associate's Degree in **International Business** at **Universidade Feevale**

+- 💼 I'm currently working as a purchasing assistant at Via Marte Shoes Ltd.

 - 📫 How to reach me: **brunowingert1@gmail.com**

 - ⚡ What I like to do: **I love playing videogames, tennis and coding of course**